Dr John Kleinig

-After serving as a lecturer at the Australian Lutheran College, formerly Luther Seminary, since 1982, he retired from full time teaching at the end of 2009 and is now engaged in writing a commentary on Hebrews.
+After serving as a lecturer at the Australian Lutheran College, formerly Luther Seminary, since 1982, he retired from full time teaching at the end of 2009.

 He was born in 1942 and grew up on a farm in the Barossa Valley which may account for his love of red wine.